shixuanhong/vite-plugin-css-export/README.md

 // }
 ```

-### CSS Preprocessor
+### CSS Pre-processor

-If you are using CSS preprocessor then you can use nested rules.
+If you are using CSS pre-processor then you can use nested rules.

 ```scss
 // .scss